NGC 4697

 The distance to NGC 4697 is not known with high precision: measurements vary from 28 to 76 million light-years.
 According to the NASA Extra-galactic Database, the average is about 38 million light-years; according to SIMBAD, about 50 million light-years.

 The supermassive black hole at the core of NGC 4697 has a mass of 1.3e8 +0.18/−0.17 solar mass as measured from Atacama Large Millimeter Array observations of the rotation of the central gas disk.

+One supernova has been observed in NGC 4697: SN 2018imd (type Ia, mag.
+15.5).

+On 2 April 1950, it was occulted by the Moon during a Total Lunar Eclipse over the Iberian Peninsula, Africa, Madagascar, Arabia and the Indian Ocean.
+This happened again under the same conditions on the April 1996 lunar eclipse over the same locations, and again during the April 2015 lunar eclipse over extreme NE Siberia and North America.
+It will next happen on 4 April 2080 over the Pacific Ocean including Hawaii.